38 Different Species of Wild Cats

 However, it is much smaller, typically measuring around 50 to 70 centimeters in length and weighing between 3 to 7 kilograms.

-These species of wild cats are known for their excellent climbing and swimming abilities, allowing them to navigate their diverse range of habitats.
+These species of wild cats are known for their excellent climbing and swimming abilities, which allow them to navigate a diverse range of habitats.

 Its diet mainly consists of small mammals, birds, and reptiles.